shchopraUCSD/CSE240B_Project/src/notes.md

 ## Observations
 - for r=4 series, TAGE performs horribly - 40-50% misprediction rate
 - for r=2 series, TAGE isn't that bad.
 Misprediction rate is roughly twice of GSHARE
 - one idea: the TAGE paper mentioned performance on back-2-back traces.
-Maybe the traces just aren't long enough?
+Maybe the traces just aren't long enough? ans. no, with the concatenated trace, gshare ends up performing better :-(

 ## GSHARE vs TAGE
 ### GSHARE